pyOpenSci/lessons/github-git/edit-commit-files.md

   language: python
   name: python3
 myst_html_meta:
-  "title": "How to edit and commit changes to a file on GitHub" "description lang=en": "Learn how to edit a file and then commit changes to that file to version control.
+  "title": "How to edit and commit changes to a file on GitHub: Intro to Collaborative GitHub" "description lang=en": "Learn how to edit a file and then commit changes to that file to version control.
 All in the GitHub interface."
   "keywords": "GitHub, OpenSource, beginner-friendly" "property=og:locale": "en_US"